API Reference

 Sample density along radial lines and fit interface positions.

-- Fitted interface distance and its azimuth angle
+rr (list[list[float]]) – Fitted interface distances and azimuth angles

 [x_proj, z_proj]in XZ plane.